 When you’re in the middle of an anxiety attack or slogging through generalised anxiety, you’re not always aware of what’s making you feel afraid.
 In these situations, it can be very helpful to try to pinpoint the specific thoughts that are causing distress.
 Try to figure out what is underneath the anxiety.
 This helps you zero in on what thoughts need to be addressed and countered.

 At the same time, ask yourself what you would say to a friend in the same situation.
 Would you criticise them?
 Or would you be supportive and compassionate?
 Remember to treat yourself with the same kindness.
 Click to learn more about anxiety treatment.

 As a CBT Therapist and counsellor, I’ve helped many people work their way through anxiety into a more confident, exciting future.
 CBT is a powerful, empowering therapy.
-I encourage you to sign up for a free test drive or contact me at my London clinic or Honolulu clinic to learn more about how CBT can help you with anxiety.
+I encourage you to sign up for a test drive or contact me at my London clinic or Honolulu clinic to learn more about how CBT can help you with anxiety.